There is now an important difference between Incoterms 2010 and Incoterms 2020

 The level of cover mandated by the CIP and CIF rules is minimal, and may not satisfy the buyer’s requirements.
-It is Clauses “C” of Institute Cargo Clauses – excludes war and strikes, which many buyers want covered.
+It is Clauses “C” of Institute Cargo Clauses – excludes many risks which many buyers want covered.

 All freight insurance usually excludes consequential loss, e.g. the knock-on effects of buyer missing a contract deadline or a sales season.
 This risk can sometimes be included by agreement with the insurer.

 So the risks to be covered should be discussed and then incorporated into the commercial agreement.